plausible/docs/docs/ecommerce-revenue-tracking.md

 [Plausible Analytics WordPress plugin](https://wordpress.org/plugins/plausible-analytics/) has a built-in support for tracking of WooCommerce store activity.

-In the "Enhanced measurements" section of our WordPress plugin settings, enable the "Ecommerce revenue" option.
+In the "**Enhanced measurements**" section of our WordPress plugin settings, enable the "**Ecommerce revenue**" option.
 This will automatically set up and start tracking several WooCommerce custom events:

 * Add to Cart
 * Remove from Cart